coolsamson7/aspyx/README.md

 # AOP

-It is possible to define different Aspects, that will be part of method calling flow.
+It is possible to define different aspects, that will be part of method calling flow.
 This logic fits nicely in the library, since the DI framework controls the instantiation logic and can handle aspects within a regular post processor.

 Advice classes need to be part of classes that add a `@advice()` decorator and can define methods that add aspects.